pedmiston/reproducible-research/presentation.md

     ├── research_project_1
     └── research_project_2

+???

+For example, say I'm going to give a talk or write a publication that uses results from one or more ongoing research projects.
+With submodules I can separate the stuff that's specific to this particular talk or publication from the stuff that's relevant the the ongoing research project.
+For example, my stats and figures need to conform to particular standards.
+With submodules I can do this while leaving the underlying research project unchanged.

+---
+# Submodules

     meta-analysis/
     ├── research_project_1
     ├── ...
     └── research_project_n

+???

+Another example, one that I don't think anyone is doing, is to think about meta-analyses conducted with many research projects included as submodules.
+This keeps the meta-analyses linked to the research projects so that they can be updated as needed, and also allows for meta-analysis across the raw data--something that is almost impossible to do.

+---
+# Submodules

     project/
     ├── *web-app*  -> also installed on web server